Dr Paul Connolly - CEO of the Marine Institute

 Dr Niall McDonough - Director of Policy Innovation and Research Support Services (PIRS)

-Niall McDonough originally trained as a marine biologist with research interests in marine aquaculture and shellfish stock restoration.
+Niall McDonough originally trained as a marine biologist with research interests in marine aquaculture, shellfish stock restoration and marine resource management.
 He holds a first class BA Mod. in Zoology from Trinity College Dublin (1993) and a PhD from Queen's University Belfast (1998).

 Joe Silke - Director of Marine Environment and Food Safety Services (MEFSS)